UKEIAM/graphxplore/functionalities.md

 The data exploration in GraphXplore relies heavily on visualization and robust, simple statistical metrics.
 This way, you don't need advanced statistical knowledge to interpret the results and assess their applicability.
-Initially, your dataset is stored in a [Neo4J graph database](https://neo4j.com/) (read [here](/neo4j_installation) in the installation)for efficient retrieval during the data exploration.
+Initially, your dataset is stored in a [Neo4J graph database](https://neo4j.com/) (read [here]({{ site.baseurl }}{% link neo4j_installation.md %}) for the installation) for efficient retrieval during the data exploration.
 Afterwards, you have two ways of exploring your dataset which you can use independently or in conjunction:

 - A classic *dashboard* approach where variable distributions and joint distributions of variable pairs are visualized as pie or bar charts, and scatter or box plots.
-- A novel statistical analysis representation called [attribute association graph](/aag_intro).
-This graph captures several statistical parameters of single variable values and their conditional dependencies, and visualizes them using colors, shapes and arrows.
+- A novel statistical analysis representation called
+- [attribute association graph]({{ site.baseurl }}{% link aag_intro.md %}).
+This graph captures several
+  statistical parameters of single variable values and their conditional dependencies, and visualizes them using colors, shapes and arrows.
 Alternatively, the statistical parameters can be retrieved in tabular form.